Dental Crown (Caps) in Springfield & Longmeadow, MA Crowns Springfield

 During the first visit, the dentist numbs the area and makes the necessary steps in order to properly lay the groundwork for the dental crown.
 An impression of the tooth is made and pictures of the tooth are taken to make sure that the dental technician will make the right color match.
 A temporary crown is installed for the patient to use until the permanent crown is ready.
 Once the permanent crown is available, the dentist will call you in for another visit.
 Your dentist will then make sure that the crown is a perfect fit and will make adjustments if needed.
 Your dentist cements the crown permanently and follow-up check-ups will be scheduled to check on the crown condition.

 To learn more about dental crowns or other cosmetic dentistry procedures, please contact cosmetic/general dentist Dr. Peck at (413) 781-7645 in Massachusetts today.
-He welcomes cosmetic dentistry patients in but not limited to Massachusetts, including Boston, Longmeadow and Springfield.
+He welcomes cosmetic dentistry patients from Springfield, Longmeadow, Boston, Chicopee and Northampton MA, as well as patients from the Connecticut area.